Fifth-Order-Ignorant/Baobab/doc/sprint0/PB.md

    </td>
   </tr>
   <tr>
-   <td>As a user, I can switch my language to “French” to use a more familiar system.
+   <td>As a user, I can switch my language to “French” so that I use a more familiar system for my language.
    </td>
    <td>
 <ul>